Sweet Potatoes - Amish Community Growers, Platteville, WI

 Turkeys will be available for pickup on the farm on Saturday, November 18 and Sunday, November 19.

+Thank you!
 The end of tomato season is upon us, and we are no longer selling bulk tomato cases.
 We are distributing our final harvests to the CSA and we hope you have enjoyed summer tomatoes.
 Thank you again for your interest and orders this season!

 Farm Journal